Monte Carlo Tree Search: A Review of Recent Modifications and Applications: Games with Imperfect Information

 \subsection{Determinization}

-One method of solving the problem of randomness in games is determinization.
-The determinization involves sampling from the space of possible states and forming games of perfect information for each such sampling, correspondingly.
+One method of solving the problem of randomness in games is determinization, which involves sampling from the space of possible states and forming games of perfect information for each such sampling, correspondingly.
 The sampling requires setting a specific instance (value) for each unknown feature, thus determining it, so it is no longer unknown.
 For instance, determinization may involve guessing the cards an opponent might have in their hand in a card game (see Fig.~\ref{fig:determinizationMaciek}).

-Perfect Information MCTS (PIMC) supposes that all hidden information is determined and then the game is treated as a perfect information one with respect to a certain assumed state of the world.
-PIMC faces three main challenges \citep{cowling2012infoset}: \begin{itemize} \item strategy fusion - a state can contain actions that are indistinguishable from the player's perspective, \item non-locality - optimal payoffs are not recursively defined over subgames, \item sharing computational budget across multiple trees. \end{itemize}
+Perfect Information MCTS (PIMC) assumes that all hidden information is determined and then the game is treated as a perfect information one with respect to a certain assumed state of the world.
+PIMC faces three main challenges \citep{cowling2012infoset}: \begin{itemize} \item strategy fusion - since a given imperfect information state can contain tree nodes with different strategies, a (deterministic) search process may make different decisions in that state depending on particular determinization. \item non-locality - optimal payoffs are not recursively defined over subgames, \item sharing computational budget across multiple trees. \end{itemize}

-\cite{cowling2012ensemble} apply this method to deal with imperfect information in the game "Magic: The Gathering" (M:tG).
-M:tG is a two-person, collectible card game, in which players draw cards to their starting hand.
-The cards are not visible to the opponent until they are placed on the table, therefore M:tG features partially observable states and hidden information.
+\cite{cowling2012ensemble} apply this method to deal with imperfect information in the game "Magic: The Gathering" (MtG).
+MtG is a two-person, collectible card game, in which players draw cards for their starting hand.
+The cards are not visible to the opponent until they are placed on the table, therefore MtG features partially observable states and hidden information.
 To approach this game with MCTS, \cite{cowling2012ensemble} propose multiple perfect information trees.
 This method considerably increases the branching factor, so a few enhancements are employed such as move pruning with domain knowledge and binary representation of the trees.
-The improvements reduce CPU time per move, turning the computational budget more manageable.
+The improvements reduce CPU time per move, rendering the computational budget more manageable.